Noah Webster: Influence

 Lepore (2008) illustrates Webster's paradoxical views on language and politics and explains why his work was initially poorly received.
 Culturally conservative Federalists denounced the work as radical—too inclusive in its lexicon and even bordering on vulgar.
 Meanwhile, Webster's old foes the Republicans attacked the man, labeling him mad for such an undertaking.

 Scholars have long seen Webster's 1844 dictionary to be an important resource for reading poet Emily Dickinson's life and work; she once commented that the "Lexicon" was her "only companion" for years.
 One biographer said, "The dictionary was no mere reference book to her; she read it as a priest his breviary—over and over, page by page, with utter absorption."

 Nathan Austin has explored the intersection of lexicographical and poetic practices in American literature, and attempts to map out a "lexical poetics" using Webster's definitions as his base.
 Poets mined his dictionaries, often drawing upon the lexicography in order to express word play.
 Austin explicates key definitions from both the Compendious (1806) and American (1828) dictionaries, and finds a range of themes such as the politics of "American" versus "British" English and issues of national identity and independent culture.
 Austin argues that Webster's dictionaries helped redefine Americanism in an era of highly flexible cultural identity.
 Webster himself saw the dictionaries as a nationalizing device to separate America from Britain, calling his project a "federal language", with competing forces towards regularity on the one hand and innovation on the other.
 Austin suggests that the contradictions of Webster's lexicography were part of a larger play between liberty and order within American intellectual discourse, with some pulled toward Europe and the past, and others pulled toward America and the new future.

 In 1850 Blackie and Son in Glasgow published the first general dictionary of English that relied heavily upon pictorial illustrations integrated with the text.
 Its The Imperial Dictionary, English, Technological, and Scientific, Adapted to the Present State of Literature, Science, and Art; On the Basis of Webster's English Dictionary used Webster's for most of their text, adding some additional technical words that went with illustrations of machinery.

-On a 2024 article on Webster's legacy and role in the American Revolution, journalist Kelly J. Byrne from Fox News stated that he was "a patriot armed with the pen", who "fought for American independence with words, not swords" by "defining the language of the new nation".
+In a 2024 article on Webster's legacy and role in the American Revolution, journalist Kelly J. Byrne from Fox News stated that he was "a patriot armed with the pen", who "fought for American independence with words, not swords" by "defining the language of the new nation".
 Quoting Merriam-Webster's editor-in chief Peter Sokolowski and biographies by Harlow Giles Unger and Joshua Kendall, Byrne highlighted Webster's belief that "the new political America also needed a new cultural America", which led to his role in establishing the distinct identity of American English, which resonates with Webster's idea of "America as a concept and as a country distinct from everywhere else".
 As a testament to his cultural and linguistic role in the American Revolution, Byrne mentioned that Joshua Kendall named his biography of Noah Webster "The Forgotten Founding Father".